kotovamarija/ParcelPatronusApp/README.md

 ## Main Functionality

-The attached **diagrams.pdf** file has detailed diagrams of the application's architecture.
+The attached **DIAGRAMS.pdf** file has detailed diagrams of the application's architecture.
 They show the app's design, structure, and main features.

 ## Deployment